 - a) Under the Simple Method, the value of the financial collateral must be the market value.
-If the published market price is not available, the collateral must be revalued with a minimum frequency of six months or whenever the capital market institution or Authority has reason to believe that a significant decrease in the market value of the collateral has occurred. - b) When an exposure has recognisable financial collateral, the risk weight of the counterparty may be replaced by the risk weight of the collateral instrument for the portion that the collateral covers.
-However, the new risk weight for the portion of the exposure covered by the collateral must be subject to a floor of (20%), except when applying Article 59 of these Rules. - c) When the capital market institution has financial collateral for off-balance sheet commitments, the effect of this recognisable financial collateral must be used before the capital market institution applies the relevant conversion factor. - d) The remainder of the exposure that is not covered by the collateral values must be assigned the risk weight of the counterparty.
+If the published market price is not available, the collateral must be revalued with a minimum frequency of six months or whenever the capital market institution or Authority has reason to believe that a significant decrease in the market value of the collateral has occurred. - b) When an exposure has recognisable financial collateral, the risk weight of the counterparty may be replaced by the risk weight of the collateral instrument for the portion that the collateral covers. - c) When the capital market institution has financial collateral for off-balance sheet commitments, the effect of this recognisable financial collateral must be used before the capital market institution applies the relevant conversion factor.

+d) The remainder of the exposure that is not covered by the collateral values must be assigned the risk weight of the counterparty.